Independent assurance & our metrics

 We have developed a phased approach to assurance that will enable us to obtain limited assurance over our nine pillar commitments that are central to the USLP by the target completion deadlines – with the aim of assuring each pillar metric and selected underlying metrics at least every two years.

-In 2018, PwC’s scope was to provide limited assurance of selected Environmental and Occupational Safety (EOS) performance measures and three USLP pillar commitments: Health & Hygiene, Waste and Opportunities for Women, as well as selected Fairness in the Workplace, Sustainable Sourcing and Inclusive Business metrics.
+In 2019, PwC’s scope was to provide limited assurance of selected Environmental and Occupational Safety (EOS) performance measures and four USLP pillar commitments: Nutrition, Greenhouse Gases, Water and Sustainable Sourcing, as well as selected Inclusive Business metrics.

 There are currently no industry norms or globally recognised practices for evaluating and measuring many of the performance indicators in the USLP.
 We have developed a phased approach that will enable us to obtain limited assurance over the nine commitments which are central to our USLP.